-The Commission Regulation (EU) 2017/2195 establishing a guideline on electricity balancing includes the establishment of common principles for the procurement and settlement of frequency containment reserves, frequency restoration reserves and replacement reserves and a common methodology for the activation of frequency restoration reserves and replacement reserves.
+The Commission Regulation (EU) 2017/2195 establishing a guideline on electricity balancing (EBGL) includes the establishment of common principles for the procurement and settlement of frequency containment reserves, frequency restoration reserves and replacement reserves and a common methodology for the activation of frequency restoration reserves and replacement reserves.
+The practical application of EBGL in the SEM is suspended pending reconnection of the SEM to the EU internal energy market with the completion of the proposed Celtic Interconnector.